 and has written for the magazine since the late 1970s.
 He has reported extensively from outside the United States and once worked as President Carter's chief speechwriter.
 His latest book is

-Fallows welcomes and frequently quotes from reader mail sent via the "Email" button below.
+Fallows welcomes and frequently quotes from reader mail sent via the email button above.
 Unless you specify otherwise, we consider any incoming mail available for possible quotation -- but not with the sender's real name unless you explicitly state that it may be used.
 If you are wondering why Fallows does not use a "Comments" field below his posts, please see previous explanations here